Skelmis/Hermes/USAGE.md

 - `ALLOW_REGISTRATION`: Whether to let user's self sign up for accounts on the platform.
 Defaults to `true`.
 If you want to disable this, set it to `false`.
 - `PROJECT_DIR`: The directory to store project files in.
 Defaults to `.projects`.
 - `DISABLE_HIBP`: If set to a truthy value, bypass the Have I Been Pwned checks on passwords.
 Defaults to `false`.
 - `DISABLE_AUTH`: If set to a truthy value, disable the requirement for authentication on the platform.
-Internally this sets everyone as a user without a usable password and automatically logs them in, although they don't have admin portal access.
+Internally this sets everyone as a shared user without a usable password and automatically logs them in, although they don't have admin portal access.
 Defaults to `false`.

 #### Developer Docker Compose Defaults

-The following is an example `.env` file for the `docker-compose-dev.yml` file.
+The following is an example `.env` file for the `docker-compose-dev.yml` file when used in conjunction with the [Local Development](#local-development) commands.
 It is recommended you change these values.

 Set `CSRF_TOKEN` to the output of `openssl rand -hex 32`